thesoul214/typescript-cheatsheet/README.md

 As I said earlier, the **RefObject** must be accompanied by a **generic type declaration** (remember the angle brackets typing in the Generics section? e.g. `<T>`), that specifies **which type of HTML element tag the reference belongs to**.

 The methodology is the same for every HTML element, but the generic type is respective to which HTML element we are referencing.
-Here's an example on how to apply the prop type to an SVG and to a button:
+Here"s an example on how to apply the prop type to an SVG and to a button:

 ***SVG Element:***